How to Test for Leaky Gut (& Why It Might Not Be Worth It)

 Better Sleep

-Research has shown that low-quality sleep may contribute to a leaky gut 37, so getting good sleep regularly is an important step in healing it.
-You’ll already be on the path to better sleep by managing stress and exercising regularly.
+Research has shown that low-quality sleep may contribute to a leaky gut 45, so getting good sleep regularly is an important step toward healing it.
 To further improve sleep:

 - Maintain a consistent sleep and wake routine.